Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 This leads to another huge win, specially for queries that have a super rare token in the middle of it, this cuts the search space by a lot, making every single subsequent intersection faster.

 # Here begins the fun
 Now that the boring stuff is past us, let's start the fun part...
-Again just as a reminder on how the intersection works: we do two phases of intersection, one for the conventional intersection and other for the bits that would cross the group boundry and in the end we merge this two.
+Again just as a reminder on how the intersection works: we do two phases of intersection, one for the conventional intersection and other for the bits that would cross the group boundary and in the end we merge this two.

 In this section we will take a look at assembly, some cool tools to analyze this assembly, Simd (AVX512), differences in microarchitecture of AMD and Intel chips, emulation of instructions and a lot more.
 So again sorry to bother you with all of the previous stuff, but it was important.